yieldblox/yieldblox-gov/governance/YGP-PL002-Proposed_YBX_Issuance.md

       - O = Total YBX Outstanding (initially 690 million)
       - R = YBX Issuance Rate

 - An issuance rate of .00075 will issue 167,126,751.68 YBX over the first year which means total YBX outstanding will be 857,126,751.68 (most of this will not be circulating).
-At this issuance rate 1,447,581,612 YBX will be outstanding after 10 years.
+At this issuance rate, 1,447,581,612 YBX will be outstanding after 10 years.
    - There will be 690 million YBX outstanding initially
      - 375 million in the DAO treasury
      - 10 million from the airdrop